Looking for Merci

 She crossed her arms.
 “Sound like a lie to me.
 And living one lie ain’t better than another.”

+“At least I don’t hide who I am.
+WHAT I am,” Merci shouted, unable to control it.
 Whitney was up now, too, both hands shoved deep in her pockets.
 Merci was fuming now, and Whitney knew every button to push.
-She launched the final dagger.

 “You sure about that?”
+Whitney scoffed, launching the final dagger.

+Elbow-deep cleaning chicken at seven in the morning, Whitney counted down the hours until she could be on the road back to Atlanta.
 Mama hummed with the bits and pieces of Amazing Grace that filtered down through the vents.
 The organ player had arrived to tune up for the big day.
 About fifty of God’s holiest soldiers were busy around the grounds, dressed all in white and purple.
 Women folded programs with big rollers in their hair.
 Men lined up chairs in the overflow.
 The soloist ran out into the field between the main sanctuary and the other building with the holy spirit all over her.
-Mama and I peeped out the kitchen’s back door as the praise team fanned her down.
+Mama and Whitney peeped out the kitchen’s back door as the praise team fanned her down.
 If she already cut up like that for the warm-up, she’d take them through at least three reprises of an 8-minute song before somebody tossed a white sheet on her and let pastor get on with the show.
 But it was the 100th anniversary celebration for Light on the Hill of Zion Baptist Church, so nobody would mind a little extra singing.
-Plus, it gave me and Mama more time to prepare.
+Plus, it gave Whitney and Mama more time to prepare.

-About an hour later, I could hear the footsteps start to pour in from the parking lot into the sanctuary.
 “When you done seasoning the flour, go on and start snappin’ them beans,” Mama whizzed by me with a dozen eggs in her arms.
 “Lord knows I don’t want to turn on this oven just yet, but the cake gotta go in first so it can cool to be iced later.”

 “Praise the Lord!
 I’m so glad you made it,” Mama squealed, rushing over to the door.